IPC::System::Simple - Run commands simply, with detailed diagnostics

 Before reporting a bug, please check to ensure you are using the most

-recent version of IPC::System::Simple
+recent version of IPC::System::Simple.
+Your problem may

 have already been fixed in a new release.

-You can find the IPC::System::Simple
+You can find the IPC::System::Simple bug-tracker at

 <http://rt.cpan.org/Public/Dist/Display.html?Name=IPC-System-Simple>